Outline of a New Chronological Time Course of the Book of Revelation

 2) The two openings of the temple indicate that these two parts are partly parallel in time.

 The 5th part is probably partly parallel to the 4th part.
-This is indicated by the reopening of the temple: the temple of the tabernacle of the testimony in heaven was opened (Rev.15,5).
+This is indicated by the repetition of the opening of the temple: the temple of the tabernacle of the testimony in heaven was opened (Rev.15,5).
 This part contains the seven bowls of wrath in which God's wrath is completed (Rev.15,1).
 After two prophecies concerning the harlot Babylon, this part ends with the description of the wedding of the lamb.

-During the Reformation, most believers believed that God's judgement day had already begun.
+During the Reformation, most believers were convinced that God's judgment day had already begun.
 With this the hope of the rapture was lost (cf. 2Thes.2,1-2).

-When Darby studied the prophetic scriptures in the early 19th century, he realized that the rapture was always to be expected.
-The first Christians had lived in this hope for their Lord (1Thes.1,10).
-The interpretation that the rapture of the church takes place in the Revelation between chapters 3 and 4 is in line with this biblical hope.
-But what about the new time schedule of Revelation presented here?
+When Darby studied the prophetic scriptures in the early 19th century, he realized that the rapture is to be expected at any time.
+The first Christians had lived in this hope (1Thes.1,10).
+The interpretation that the rapture of the church takes place between chapters 3 and 4 of Revelation is in line with this biblical hope.
+But what about the new time course of Revelation presented here?

-In my understanding, the opening of the 5th seal was fulfilled with the Holocaust.
+As previously mentioned, I understand that the opening of the 5th seal was fulfilled with the Holocaust.
 What does the opening of the 6th seal mean?
-Rev.6,12-14 describes cosmic catastrophes similar to the first four trumpet judgements.
-Their effects are global destructions.
-The effects of the 6th seal, on the other hand, are a panic and fear of the day of wrath (V.15-17): And the kings of the earth, and the great men, and the rich men, and the generals, and the mighty men, and every slave, and every free man, hid themselves in the dens and in the rocks of the mountains; And said to the mountains and rocks, Fall on us, and hide us from the face of him that sits on the throne, and from the wrath of the Lamb: For the great day of his wrath has come; and who shall be able to stand?
+Rev.6,12-14 describes cosmic catastrophes similar to the first four trumpet judgments, which caused global destructions.
+The effects of the 6th seal, on the other hand, lead to panic and fear of the Day of Wrath (V.15-17): And the kings of the earth, and the great men, and the rich men, and the generals, and the mighty men, and every slave, and every free man, hid themselves in the dens and in the rocks of the mountains; And said to the mountains and rocks, Fall on us, and hide us from the face of him that sits on the throne, and from the wrath of the Lamb: For the great day of his wrath has come; and who shall be able to stand?

-So, we live in a time when we can expect the beginning of the divine judgement and the rapture very soon.
-Our understanding of the time schedule of Revelation shows us how much of the prophecy has already come true.
-The difference to the interpretation that the rapture takes place before the opening of the seals consists primarily in the fact that the new time schedule shows us today how small the time window before the rapture has become.
+So, we live in a time when we should expect the rapture very soon since the beginning of the divine judgment very near.
+Our understanding of the time course of Revelation shows us how much of the prophecy has already come true.
+The difference to the interpretation that the rapture takes place before the opening of the seals consists primarily in the fact that the new time course shows us today how small the time window before the rapture has become.

-To conclude our reflections on this great book of Revelation, I would like to quote our Lord's promise and the answer of His church: He who testifies these things says, Surely I come quickly.
+In the introduction to this great book we are encouraged to this study: Blessed is he that reads, and they that hear the words of this prophecy, and keep those things which are written therein: for the time is at hand.
+To conclude our reflections, I would like to quote our Lord's promise and the answer of His church: He who testifies these things says, Surely, I come quickly.
 Amen.
 Even so, come, Lord Jesus.